dr-jgsmith/flask-nlp-api/README.md

 ```

-Oncce downloaded, and installed you are ready to complete the rest of the install.
+Once downloaded, and installed you are ready to complete the rest of the install.

 ```